 - The selected files/folders will be copied into the folder. - Individual selected e-mail messages will be exported as a single mailbox file.
 To access the messages, import them into a mail program or EagleFiler.
-For example, to import the messages into Apple Mail, choose File ▷ Import Mailboxes..., select the mbox files radio button, click Continue, and then choose the folder containing the exported mailbox file.

 Please note that, because the library is open, it is not necessary to export files in order to open them with other applications.
 You could instead use the Open With External Viewer or Reveal In Finder commands.
 The Export... command is intended for when you want to make copies of the selected files or when the selected records are scattered throughout the library so that they would not be easy to access from the Finder.